eweser/eweser-db/README.md

   - a new e2e test to the `e2e` package.
   - a new example app to the `example` package.
   - a new feature to the `db` or `hooks` package.
+  - something from the to do list below.

 ### Set up local dev